-Scalar and vector fields, differentiation of vector field of a scalar variable; Gradient, divergence and curl in cartesian and cylindrical coordinates; Higher order derivatives; Vector identities and vector equations.
+Scalar and vector fields, differentiation of vector field of a scalar variable; Gradient, divergence and curl in cartesian and cylindrical coordinates; Higher order derivatives; Vector identities and vector equation.

-Application to geometry: Curves in space, Curvature and torsion; Serret-Frenet's formulae.
+Application to geometry: Curves in space, curvature and torsion; Serret-Furenet's formulae.

-Gauss and Stokes' theorems, Green's identities.
+Gauss and Stokes' theorems, Green's indentities.